kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 without imposing hard scheduling constraints.

-This feature will be gated behind a separate feature gate (`WorkloadBasicPolicyDesiredCount`) to decouple it from the core Gang Scheduling and Topology Aware Scheduling features.
+This feature will be gated behind a separate feature gate (`PodGroupDesiredCount`) to decouple it from the core Gang Scheduling and Topology Aware Scheduling features.

 **1. Basic Policy Update**